Gilbertsville, Pennsylvania

 Gilbertsville is a census-designated place (CDP) in Douglass Township in northwestern Montgomery County, Pennsylvania, United States.
 It is located at the junction of Routes 73 and 100.
 The population was 5,508 at the 2020 United States Census, and the ZIP code is 19525.
 The name is also applied to an indeterminate adjacent section of New Hanover Township served by the Gilbertsville Post Office, located in Gilbertsville.
 Boyertown Area School District provides public education to Gilbertsville.
-Gilbertsville is considered a exurb of Philadelphia, the nation's sixth-largest city, and is located to the city's northwest.
+Gilbertsville is considered an exurb of Philadelphia, the nation's sixth-largest city, and is located to the city's northwest.

 History

 The name Gilbertsville derived from the large number of Gilbert family, descended from Hans George Gilbert who relocated from Hoffenheim, Germany in 1750.
 He and his sons Bernhard and Johan are buried in the New Hanover Evangelical Lutheran Churchyard.
 The village was originally a part of McCall's Manor.

 Geography

 According to the U.S. Census Bureau, Gilbertsville has a total area of 3.4 sqmi, all of which is land.